shawn-sss/power-patch/README.md

 - **Microsoft Store apps** (opens the Store Library and attempts to press **Check for updates** automatically)
 - **Microsoft 365 (Click-to-Run)** (launches OfficeC2RClient update)

-> Free to use, download, and edit.
-A license file will be added soon.

 ---

 ## Why?